e2cabral/e2cabral/README.md

 ## Hey there 👋

-I'm **Edson Cabral**, and I'm a software developer at iBlue COnsulting and I've been working as a full stack developer since 2019.
+I'm **Edson Cabral**, and I'm a software developer at iBlue Consulting and I've been working as a full stack developer since 2019.
 I've worked with Vue.js, Angular, .NET Core and currently I'm building a bunch of things with Typescript, NodeJS and React.

 <a href="https://e2cabral.github.io/">